distributed-ledger-technology/tries/README.md

 **I** In
 **A** Alphanumeric

-In the Ethereum Blockchain pretty much everything (state trie, transaction trie, receipt trie, ...) ist stored in PATRICIA Tries.
+PATRICIA Tries are Radix Trees with the [radix 2](https://cs.stackexchange.com/questions/63048/what-is-the-difference-between-radix-trees-and-patricia-tries).
+They became especially famous because in the Ethereum Blockchain pretty much everything (state trie, transaction trie, receipt trie, ...) is stored in PATRICIA Tries.
 For details I can recommend [this video](https://www.youtube.com/watch?v=OxofT39TJgg).

 ### Usage Examples
 ...
 Under Construction ...